Can You Put Holes in Apartment Walls? A Guide for Renters

 Apartment Security Deposits and How They Work

-Most landlords will charge their tenants what’s called a security deposit before they are able to move into their rental property.
 This provides the landlord with financial and property protection in the case that you either don’t pay your rent or you do damage to your apartment that they need to fix when you leave.

-How much you will pay in a security deposit depends on the landlord.
-There is no set amount that all landlords will charge, but it’s usually based off what the monthly rent is.
 In most cases, your security deposit will be equivalent to between 1 and 2 months’ rent.
 It may also be higher if you have a low credit score and/or if you have any pets in your apartment.

 When landlords collect a security deposit, they will hold that money in a bank account until you leave the apartment.
 Once they asses the condition of the apartment after you leave, they will make a determination of the condition of the apartment.

 Normal wear and tear in an apartment will not count against you.
-Instead, things that you actively do to the apartment (like putting holes in the apartment walls) will be taken into consideration when landlords asses your security deposit.
+Instead, things that you actively do to the apartment (like putting holes in the apartment walls) will be taken into consideration when landlords assess your security deposit.

 Related Questions